 Since 2006, the ACS has released annual subnational estimates of income and poverty for all places, counties, and metropolitan statistical areas with a population of at least 65,000 as well as for states and for the nation.
 The sample size of the ACS is about 3.5 million addresses per year, making this survey exceptionally useful for subnational analyses.
-Three-year ACS estimates were made available starting in 2008 for areas and subpopulations as small as 20,000.
+Three-year ACS estimates were made available for 2008 through 2013 for areas and subpopulations as small as 20,000.
 Five-year ACS estimates became available for census tracts/block groups and for small subgroups of the population starting in 2010.
-More information on the American Community Survey is located at: http://www.census.gov/acs/www/.
+More information on the American Community Survey is located at: http://www/.